scala-android/sbt-android/README.md

 * Version checking of plugin and update notifications.
 This is not possible with ivy.
 Options: relocate plugin to sonatype and/or host an off-site versions config descriptor.
-* Better handling of release vs. debug builds and creating other build flavors as supported by the Android Gradle plugin.
 * Changes to `AndroidManifest.xml` may require the plugin to be reloaded.
   The manifest data is stored internally as read-only data and does not reload automatically when it is changed.
 The current workaround is to